Maximum efficiency of absorption refrigerators at arbitrary cooling power: MEGP for LD heat engines

 which reduces the number of variables in the problem \cite{holubec2016maximum}.
 The point of maximum power \eqref{appa-power-engine-star} corresponds to $\delta P=0$ \eqref{coordinate} and $\tau_{\rm e}=a=0$.
 The (relative) loss in power \eqref{coordinate} and efficiency \eqref{appa-power-engine} in these new coordinates read

 Solving Eq.~\eqref{appa-relative-power-final-engine} with respect to the dimensionless cycle duration $\tau_{\rm e}$, we find two roots

-As noted in Sec.~\ref{sec-general-maximum-COP}, longer cycles in general allow for larger efficiencies, and thus we take the root with the positive sign.
+Since longer cycles in general allow for larger efficiencies, and thus we take the root with the positive sign.
 Substituting it into Eq.~\eqref{appa-relative-effi-final-engine}, evaluating the condition $\left.\partial\eta/\partial a\right|_{a=a^{\rm opt}} = 0$ for maximum efficiency, and expanding it up to the fourth order in $a$, we find

 where the coefficients $b_n$ are complicated functions of $\delta P$, $\Sigma_{\rm e}$, and $\eta_{\rm C}$.
-The equation~\eqref{approximate-for-a} for the optimal value $a^{\rm opt}$ of the parameter $a$ can be solved exactly.
+The equation~\eqref{approximate-for-a} for the optimal value $a^{\rm opt}$ of the parameter $a$ can be solved exactly~\cite{abramowitz1964}.
 The corresponding optimal value of $\tau^{\rm opt}_{\rm e}$ follows by substituting the resulting $a^{\rm opt}$ for $a$ in Eq.~\eqref{root-for-tau-engine}.